StydeNet/html/README.md

 ## Internationalization

+This package was also created with internationalization in mind.

-You can configure whether you want this package to attempt to translate texts or not.
-For example, if your project only needs to implement one language, you can deactivate translations in the configuration:
+If you don't plan to use this feature, you can deactivate translations in the configuration

 ```
 //config/html.php